Whose Side Are You On?

-Whose Side Are You On? is the debut album by British band Matt Bianco, released in 1984.
-For this album, Matt Bianco was a trio of Basia Trzetrzelewska (vocals), Mark Reilly (vocals), and Danny White (keyboards).
+Whose Side Are You On? is the debut album by British band Matt Bianco, released in 1984 by WEA.
+For this album, Matt Bianco was a trio of Mark Reilly (vocals), Basia Trzetrzelewska (vocals), and Danny White (keyboards).

-The album contains the band's first five UK Singles Chart hits, including "Get Out of Your Lazy Bed", "Sneaking Out the Back Door", "Matt's Mood", "Half a Minute" and "More Than I Can Bear".
-All are sung by Trzetrzelewska and Reilly, except "Matt's Mood" which is an instrumental.
+The album contains the band's first five international hits, most notably "Get Out of Your Lazy Bed", "Half a Minute", and the title song.